kennycummings/kenny-cummings-work-portfolio/README.md

 The portfolio incorporates a clean and modern design with a consistent color scheme and responsive layout.
 The use of Flexbox ensures proper alignment and spacing.

+## Contributors

+Kenny Cummings led the way.

+Dennis Itua helped with alignment and final touches with the site.

 ## License

 This project is licensed under the [MIT License](LICENSE).